Ahsankt/High-Volts-Music-Shop/README.md

 MongoDB: A NoSQL database, commonly used with Node.js for storing and managing product data.

 MDN Web Docs - JavaScript: Comprehensive resources and tutorials for learning JavaScript.

+Attribution:
+Zishan Hassan Khan (Help me with someproblems in the backend) Chat GPT: Used AI to help me create the Readme File.